|

 gray whales including two or more days that feature up-close observation outings

-adults often number two-thousand or more and several hundred calves are
+adults often number two-thousand or more and many hundreds of calves are

 born each season!
-Lots of our lucky guests actually
+Most of our delighted guests actually

-share a touch with a friendly whale—truly one of life’s most
+share a touch with a friendly whale and often their baby—truly one of life’s most

 memorable experiences!